 There isn’t much change to the recipe.
 The ingredients needed are similar to a roast recipe but first things first make sure you thaw the bird overnight before you put it on the roast.
-Get rid of the neck and excess fats and rub the bird with generous amount of salt.
+Get rid of the neck and excess fat and rub the bird with a generous amount of salt.

 While roasting you can add in some herbs, onions etc. but remember these have no bearing on the taste and are purely for aroma purposes.
 Remember to place it breast down on the pan.

 A turkey should be roasted to about 160°- 165°F which only can be accurately determined using a digital thermometer.
-Also make sure all parts like the breast; thighs etc. are equally well cooked.
+Also, make sure all parts like the breast; thighs etc. are equally well cooked.
 It usually takes about 2.5-3 hours for a proper roast.

 How to brown it